 EMBL Rome was established in 1999 to apply EMBL’s approach to research to the study of mammalian physiology and genetics

-The common theme explored in numerous projects across the site is how changes in gene expression and brain plasticity enable organisms to adapt to their environment.
-This research is complemented by the development of computational models of brain-body-environment interactions, integrating theoretical science with experimental data.
+A central theme across projects at the site is understanding how changes in gene expression and brain plasticity enable organisms to respond to their environment.
+This is pursued through a combination of experimental and AI-first research, alongside the development of computational models of brain-body-environment interactions, integrating theoretical approaches with experimental data.

-In addition to research, the institute operates a set of core facilities supporting internal and external researchers to establish and deliver cutting-edge tools and technologies.
+In addition to research, the institute operates a set of core facilities supporting internal and external researchers to establish and deliver cutting-edge tools and technologies in flow cytometry, advanced microscopy and genome editing.

 Researchers at EMBL Rome take advantage of close links with EMBL’s sites in Germany, France, Spain and the UK.
 These include collaborations with data science experts at EMBL-EBI in Hinxton, with structural biologists at EMBL Hamburg and EMBL Grenoble, and a wide range of molecular biologists and technology experts at EMBL Heidelberg and EMBL Barcelona that host a series of complementary core facilities in genomics, proteomics, metabolomics, and imaging.